 |

-good naturedly in the reception area at the Fort for their
+competitors jostled good naturedly in the reception area at the Fort

-96 submitted black & white and colour prints were put
+The 96 submitted black and white and colour

-on display in the reception area, and a dazzling sight they
+prints were put on display in the reception area, and a dazzling

-made.
-Volunteers manned the stand throughout the day and everyone
+sight they made.
+Volunteers manned the stand throughout the day and

 |